ndiego/block-visibility/readme.txt

 == Screenshots ==

 1. Quickly and easily hide show or hide blocks on your website.
-2. Schedule content, i.e. any Gutenberg block, using start and end date/time settings.
+2. Schedule blocks using start and end date/time settings.
 The plugin provides complete block scheduling and work with all Gutenberg blocks, including WooCommerce as seen here.
+The [Pro add-on](https://www.blockvisibilitywp.com/pro/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme) adds day-of-week and time-of-day recursion functionality.
 3. Show or hide block on mobile devices, tables, desktops and more.
 4. Control who can see each Gutenberg block with user role restrictions.
 Great for personalization.
+5. Create unique marketing campaigns using query string parameters to display personalized messaging ([See it in action](https://www.blockvisibilitywp.com?bv_query=example))
+6. Current integrations include Advanced Custom Fields and WP Fusion.
+Robust eCommerce integrations for WooCommerce and Easy Digital Downloads are available in the [Pro add-on](https://www.blockvisibilitywp.com/pro/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme).
-5. General plugin settings to enable/disable certain functionality including user permissions and Full Control Mode.
+7. General plugin settings to enable/disable certain functionality including user permissions and Full Control Mode.
-6. Choose which conditional visibility controls you would like to use on your site.
+8. Choose which conditional visibility controls you would like to use on your site.
-7. Disable or enable conditional visibility on certain block types with the Block Manager.
+9. Disable or enable conditional visibility on certain block types with the Block Manager.

 == Installation ==